NomicFoundation/hardhat-website/src/content/plugin-development/explanation/lifecycle.md

 ---
-title: Lifecycle of the components of Hardhat 3 plugin
+title: Lifecycle of the components of a Hardhat 3 plugin
 description: An explanation about the lifecycles of a Hardhat 3 plugin
 ---

-# Lifecycle of the components of Hardhat 3 plugin
+# Lifecycle of the components of a Hardhat 3 plugin

 This section explains the lifecycle of a Hardhat 3 plugin and its different components.

 ## Plugin lifecycle

-The lifecycle of the Hardhat plugin can be divided into two parts: importing the plugin and the initialization of the Hardhat Runtime Environment.
+The lifecycle of a Hardhat plugin can be divided into two parts: importing the plugin and the initialization of the Hardhat Runtime Environment.

 ### Plugin import